benhowell/benhowell.github.com/_drafts/ideas.md

 -----------------------------------

  * future trends in programming: looking towards the future, maths concepts and functional programming, moving into parallel programming and concurrency.
+Future libraries will need to be concurrent.
+Evolution will be Explicit -> implicit, languages like java need to bake parallelism into core libs.